SERVICE NO: 2119

 FATE: Killed in Action – 22 August 1915 – Gallipoli

 Reginald Briant was born in Hampshire, England in 1893 to John Shaw Briant and Mary Pearce and was better known as Stuart.
+Stuart grew up in the coastal town of Bournemouth and attend the local lhight school.
 The Briants moved to Australia, taking up residence in East Melbourne sometime around the early 1910s.
 In the meantime, Stuart, an electrician moved to Hamilton to work with the Hamilton Electric Supply Company.
 During his time there, he was living in French Street.
 He joined the local rifle club and was an active member of the YMCA.
-He also spent a few months at Coleraine working on their electricity to supply, making a number of friends there.
+Through work and the YMCA, Stuart became friends with fellow electrician Ken Toleman, another “out of towner”.
+Stuart also spent a few months at Coleraine working on that town’s electricity supply, making several friends there.

-On 4 October 1915, the Hamilton Spectator reported Stuart was missing, however, it was not until 24 May 1916 that they were able to report that Stuart was killed on 22 August.
+On 4 October 1915, the Hamilton Spectator reported Stuart was missing, however, it was not until 24 May 1916 that they could report that Stuart was killed on 22 August.
 However, the witness statements provided during the inquiry into Stuart’s disappearance would suggest Stuart actually went missing during the attack on Hill 971 on 7 August.

-One of the witnesses was Kenneth Toleman of Mortlake.
-Kenneth was also an electrician and was working with Stuart at the Hamilton Electric Supply at the time of their enlistment in Hamilton.
-Kenneth was fighting with Stuart on 7 August at Australia Gully, Gallipoli.
-He reported he did not see Stuart after that day.
-At the time of his statement on 17 March 1916, Kenneth was a Sergeant and was later promoted to 2nd Lieutenant.
-He also spent time with Stuart’s sister Dorothy in London in 1916.
+One witness was Ken Toleman.
+Ken was fighting with Stuart on 7 August at Australia Gully, Gallipoli.
+He reported he didn’t see Stuart after that day.
+At the time of his statement on 17 March 1916, Ken was a Sergeant and was later promoted to 2nd Lieutenant.
+He also visited Stuart’s sister Dorothy in London in 1916.
 Kenneth died of wounds on 12 November 1916.
 Despite Kenneth’s evidence and evidence from others, Stuart’s date of death was recorded as 22 August 1916.